TRDan6577/ELKAutomation/README.md

 ### Server Setup
 In order to actually install the ELK stack using this program, you MUST edit client.conf, server\_root.conf, and v3.ext.
 Conveniently, the parts you need to edit are surrounded by carrots (< >).
-Just give the value the carrots ask for and the remove the carrots.
+Just give the carrots the value they ask for and the remove the carrots.
 After filling out these three files, just run serverSetup.sh with administrative privileges.

 ## Things TODO
-* Create a diagram of final product after scripts are done.
-Include explaination can access them
 * Display a warning if client.conf is not filled out